 The Erie Canal, opened in 1825, had become a pathway for many to migrate west.
-"In 1834 Rev. George W. Gale of Oneida county, New York, matured a plan for planting a colony in the West which should be a center of moral and intellectual influence.
-Later he issued a circular setting forth his plan and soliciting subscribers."(1) A subscribers' committee led by George Washington Gale purchased 17 acres in Knox County in 1835.
+"In 1834 Rev. Gale of Oneida county, New York, matured a plan for planting a colony in the West which should be a center of moral and intellectual influence.
+Later he issued a circular setting forth his plan and soliciting subscribers."(1) A subscribers' committee led by Rev. Gale purchased 17 acres in Knox County in 1835.

 "The subscribers sold their farms in New York, packed their household goods, hitched their work horses to the farm wagons, and got ready for the toilsome journey to Illinois.
 Some made a round of farewell visits to relatives they never expected to see again, going miles out of their way to spend a night with parents who shook their heads at so wild an adventure, as age ever does at youth."(3)